-Colorectal cancer is a cancer that starts in the rectum or colon, which is the large intestine.
+Colorectal cancer is a cancer that starts in the rectum or colon.
 Both of these organs are in the lower portion of your digestive system.
-The colon is also known as the large intestine, and the rectum is at the end of the colon.
-According to the American Cancer Society (ACS), an estimated one in 20 people will develop colorectal cancer during their lifetime.
+The colon is also known as the large intestine.
+The rectum is at the end of the colon.
+According to the American Cancer Society (ACS), an estimated one in 22 men, and one in 24 women will develop colorectal cancer during their lifetime.

-Your doctor can use staging as a guideline to figure out how far along your cancer is.
-It’s important for your doctor to know the stage of your cancer so they can come up with the best treatment plan for you and also so they can give you an estimate of the long-term outlook.
+Your doctor may use staging as a guideline to figure out how far along your cancer is.
+It’s important for your doctor to know the stage of your cancer so they can come up with the best treatment plan for you, and give you an estimate of your long-term outlook.
 Stage 1 of colorectal cancer is the earliest stage.
 The stages progress up to stage 4, which is the most advanced stage.
 The stages of colorectal cancer are:

-- Stage I cancer penetrates the lining, or mucosa, of the colon or rectum but hasn’t spread to the organ walls.
+- Stage 1 cancer has penetrated the lining, or mucosa, of the colon or rectum but hasn’t spread to the organ walls.

 - Stage 2 cancer has spread to the walls of the colon or rectum but hasn’t affected the lymph nodes or nearby tissues yet.